mogunecire/temp-questions-app/README.md

 - Modify the state of the questions array to keep track of the currently selected question index.
 - Define a function that updates the state to reflect the selected question index.
 - Use the selected question index to render only the SingleQuestion component that corresponds to the currently selected question.

+#### Questions app built with React as part of a learning project from a course.